nasa-jpl/open-source-rover/mechanical/rocker_bogie/README.md

 | Running wiring through short shaft of rocker | Joint installed. |

 > [!CAUTION]
 > the OnShape model may represent the orientation of the slits incorrectly.
-In order to make the model nimble, the same rocker-bogie assembly is used on both sides of the rover which has the side-effect that the two assemblies aren't mirrorred like they are supposed to be.
+In order to make the model nimble, the same rocker-bogie assembly is used on both sides of the rover which has the side-effect that the two assemblies aren't mirrored like they are supposed to be.
 Always stop to think about what you're building to avoid having to take things apart later.

 ### Assemble the back servo